duplicati/duplicati.github.io/donate/index.md

 On this page we have listed a few methods for donating to Duplicati.

 ### ![OpenCollective logo]({{ site.url }}/images/opencollective.png "OpenCollective") Donating as a Company
-If you need an invoice, we recommend to donate through [Duplicati OpenCollective](https://opencollective.com/duplicati).
-OpenCollective is run as a registered company, and *OpenCollective issues invoices for your contributions*.
+If you need a receipt, we recommend you donate through [Duplicati OpenCollective](https://opencollective.com/duplicati).
+OpenCollective is run as a registered company, and **OpenCollective issues a receipt for your contributions**.
 That way your donation can be booked as an expense.

 Furthermore, OpenCollective shows how the donated money is spent by the project members.
 Note that OpenCollective charges a percentage of the donated amount for their handling services.